 Early/Midseason summer-bearing.
 High yields of large, dark red fruit on vigorous plants.
 Flavor is best when fruits ripen in moderately warm conditions, so this variety is a great choice for the Northeast and upper Midwest.
 Best planted in well-drained soils.
-Grows best in Zones 3-8.
-(1 Plant = 1 Unit).
+Grows best in hardiness zones 3-8.

 Latin Name: Fragaria spp.

 Begins fruiting second year after planting

 Shipping Information & Notes

 This product cannot be shipped to the following states:AA, AE, AP, AS, FM, GU, MH, MP, PR, PW, VI

 This product cannot be shipped outside the United States or Canada